New examples of words for which binomial complexities and subword complexity coincide: Proof of Lemma and Theorem , assertion (iv)

 \section{Proof of Lemma~\ref{lemma:stability} and Theorem~\ref{th:main}, assertion (iv)}

 We now prove Lemma~\ref{lemma:stability}, which asserts that words whose $k$-binomial complexity coincides with their subword complexity remain stable under the coloring process described in Section~\ref{sec:def}.
-As already mentioned in Section~\ref{sec:main}, since Sturmian words have their $2$-binomial complexity equal to their subword complexity, statement (iv) of Theorem~\ref{th:main} follows immediately from this result.
+As mentioned in Section~\ref{sec:main}, since the $2$-binomial complexity of Sturmian words coincides with their subword complexity, statement (iv) of Theorem~\ref{th:main} follows from this lemma via a straightforward induction.

 \begin{proof}[Proof of Lemma~\ref{lemma:stability}] Let $w_0\in\A^\N$ and $w_1\in\B^\N$ be two infinite words defined over disjoint finite alphabets.
 Let $a\in\A$ and $w:=\colour(w_0,a,w_1)$ be the coloring of the letter $a$ in $w_0$ by $w_1$.
 We assume that $b_{w_0}^k=p_{w_0}$ and $b_{w_1}^k=p_{w_1}$ for some $k\in\N_{>0}$ and aim to prove that $b_w^k=p_w$.
 To this end, consider two factors $u,v\in\lan(w)$ such that $u\sim_k v$.
 Our goal is to show that $u=v$.